F0lak/dm_open_ref/ref/matrix/proc/Translate.md

 ## Translate proc (matrix)

 **Format:**
-+   Translate(x,y)
++   Translate(x, y)
 <!-- -->
 **Args:**
-+   x: The amount of scaling to do in the x direction
++   x: The amount of translation to do in the x direction
-+   y: The amount of scaling to do in the y direction
++   y: The amount of translation to do in the y direction
 <!-- -->
 **Returns:**
 +   src